cszach/three.js-skeleton/README.md

 #### Sub-directories

-- JavaScript source files in `js/`, excluding the entry file `app.js`, should be reasonably placed into sub-directories
-- CSS source files in `css/` should also be reasonably placed into sub-directories, especially when there are many of them
+Directories are a great way to group things.
+It is important that you create sub-directories to group files in `css/`, `js/`, `lib/`, and sub-directories of `assets/`.
+You are encouraged to create directories to group files and name those directories in the way that you find comfortable to work with.
+Haven't found yourself a good way to manage and name directories?
+Here are a few
+suggestions:

-- In `css/` or `js/`, if there are only a few source files and they don't properly fit into distinct groups, they don't have to be placed inside sub-directories (this does not imply that CSS files and JavaScript files can be put altogether under a single directory)
+- `css/` and `js/`: If there are only a few source files and they don't fit well into different distinct categories, you don't have to create sub-directories
-- Each library in `lib/` must have its own dedicated directory, where all of its files are stored, even if the library has one or a few files
+- `lib/`: Each library should have its own dedicated directory, even when it has only one file
-- Every set of maps that define a material must be placed inside a distinct sub-directory of `assets/textures/`
+- `assets/textures/`: Each set of maps that define a different material should be in its own distinct directory
-- Every set of maps that define a cube map must be placed inside a distinct sub-directory of `assets/cube-maps/`
-- Model/Mesh files in `assets/models/` should be reasonably grouped using sub-directories, especially when there are many of them
-- Files in `assets/img/` and `assets/videos/` should also be reasonably grouped using sub-directories, especially when there are many of them
-- Fonts that belong to a typeface (i.e. font family) must be placed inside a distinct sub-directory of `assets/fonts/`
+- `assets/cube-maps/`: Similar to `assets/textures/`
+- `assets/fonts/`: Each typeface (which can contain many individual fonts) should be in its own directory
+- `assets/img/`, `assets/videos/`, `assets/models/`: If there are only a small
+  number of files and they don't fit well into different distinct categories, you don't have to create sub-directories

+> An example project is being built and promises to demonstrate good directory management according to these suggestions.

 #### General, single-page documents